fl4shk/frost32_cpu/README.md

 There's a four-stage pipeline:
     Instruction fetch -> Instruction decode -> Execute -> Write Back

-The processor reaches about 93 MHz in the worst case temperature (85 degrees C) in my Cyclone IV FPGA, but can potentially run more quickly than that if the FPGA isn't at a high temperature.
+The processor reaches about 96 MHz in the worst case temperature (85 degrees C) in my Cyclone IV FPGA, but can potentially run more quickly than that if the FPGA isn't at a high temperature (in practice it seems to work at 100 MHz).

 ## Stuff that takes more than one cycle